py-bbn

 Cluster id.

-pybbn.associational.get_cluster_weight(nodes: List[Any], domains: Dict[Any, List[Any]]) int
+pybbn.associational.get_cluster_weight(nodes: list[Any], domains: dict[Any, list[Any]]) int

 Get the cluster weight.